 I had seen it in pictures many times and imagined it many times but nothing compares to seeing it in person.
 It is a mixture of excitement and disbelief.
 I had before me one of the few remaining vestiges of prehistoric times in the world.
 How could they build something like this with hardly any means?

-It makes you want to get as close as possible to feel the rocks and try to unravel this enigma older than the pyramids of Egypt, but a rope fence limits the distance to the monument and the route to follow.
+You want to get as close as possible to feel the rocks and try to unravel this enigma older than the pyramids of Egypt, but a rope fence limits the distance to keep from the monument and the route to follow.

-You have to make do with viewing it from a distance, but the visit allows you to walk around Stonehenge to take photos from all angles and enjoy the beautiful green landscape that surrounds it.
+You have to be content to contemplate it from a distance, but the visit allows you to walk around Stonehenge to take photos from all angles and enjoy the beautiful green landscape that surrounds it.

 Being there you get an idea of why this place was so important to early civilisations.
-There's something about it that makes it so special that it's hard to put into words - you have to see it!
+There is something about it that makes it so special that it's hard to put into words - you have to see it!

 Discovering the Neolithic

-Along the way, if you pay attention, you will see some signs pointing to other places of interest such as an ancient necropolis or an avenue dating back to 2300 BC that links the megalith to the Avon River.
-It is believed that this road connected with a ceremonial route to celebrate the passing of the seasons according to the movement of the sun.
+Along the way, if you pay attention, you will see some signs pointing out other places of interest such as an ancient necropolis or an avenue from 2300 BC that links the megalith to the river Avon.
+It is believed that this road connected to a ceremonial route to celebrate the passing of the seasons according to the movement of the sun.

 You can learn much more about this at the museum in the visitor centre.
 After the visit to Stonehenge we head back to the starting point to enter the exhibition which delves into the history of Stonehenge and its significance as well as the lives of the people who erected this monument thousands of years ago.